BenGavan/CV/README.md

 #### Completed an additional GCSE out of school hours, 2014-2016

-Due to my interest and aptitude for geography, I was able to complete an additional GCSE in geography.
+Due to my interest and aptitude for geography, I completed an additional GCSE in geography.
 This involved completing fieldwork analysing how river features vary along a watercourse.
 Overall, I received an A*.

 #### BAE work experience week, 2015